goodwill-ken/2022_chisholm_python_coding/README_index.md

 W_3_Question_6:                                   Write the algorithm for a program that calculates and displays the sum of the
                                                   even number from 2 to 20 inclusive.
 Use both pseudocode and flowchart.

+W_4_Question_1:                                   Write a program that creates a list of pets: cat, dog, rabbit, snake,
+                                                  and then displays the list.

+W_4_Question_2:                                   Write a program that reverses the order of the list of pets
+                                                  (from question 1) and then displays the list.

+W_4_Question_3:                                   Given the following list of pets = [“dog”, “cat”, “goldfish”]
+                                                  use a for loop to display each pet.